tarantool/doc/doc/book/admin/instance_config.rst

 3.  :ref:`admin-instance_config-package-app`.

-In this section, a `sharded_cluster <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/sharding/instances.enabled/sharded_cluster>`_ application is used as an example.
+In this section, a `sharded_cluster_crud <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/sharding/instances.enabled/sharded_cluster_crud>`_ application is used as an example.
 This cluster includes 5 instances: one router and 4 storages, which constitute two replica sets.

 .. image:: /book/admin/admin_instances_dev.png